matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/16 Test Levels - System Testing.md

 # System Testing
-* Focuses on the behaviour and capabilities of a whole system or product
+* Focuses on the behaviour & capabilities of a whole system or product
-* Looks at the functional end-to-end tasks the system can perform and the non-functional behaviour when performing these tasks
+* Looks at the functional end-to-end tasks the system can perform & the non-functional behaviour when performing these tasks
 * Automated system regression tests provide confidence
 * Often produces information for the stakeholders to make release decisions
 * May also satisfy legal or regulatory standards or requirements